 Louisiana Oysters are Safe to Eat

-Oyster and seafood products are being monitored by DHH and the Department of Wildlife and Fisheries, working together to ensure the quality of our seafood safety.
-DHH encourages consumers to continue enjoying the finest seafood in the world.
+Oyster and seafood products are being monitored by LDH and the Department of Wildlife and Fisheries, working together to ensure the quality of our seafood safety.
+LDH encourages consumers to continue enjoying the finest seafood in the world.

 Oyster Testing and Baseline Samples

 DHH's Office of Public Health Molluscan Shellfish Program has continued its regular testing throughout 8 million acres of coastal waters along the Louisiana shoreline.

 LDH has conducted enhanced testing of oyster meat taken from the closed beds, as well as from the state's many unaffected beds, to create a baseline sample.
 This baseline will be used to ensure the safety of oysters once the incident clears and the beds are reopened.
 Oysters being harvested in unaffected areas and oysters taken prior to closures of the affected beds are safe to eat.
 Officials with LDH are working closely with the Governor's Office for Homeland Security and Emergency Preparedness as the situation develops.

 Ten Louisiana Department of Health Registered Sanitarians attended seafood sensory training at the International Food Protection Training Institute.
 This federal sensory training program provided the skills to detect taint in seafood by smell.
 LDH sanitarians used this skill in response to the BP oil spill to determine whether seafood has been impacted by oil.
 These skills are critical in helping Louisiana determine whether to open or close molluscan shellfish harvest areas.
 A special National Marine Fisheries Services/Food and Drug Administration Sensory Expert Team trained food safety professionals from the Gulf States, including Louisiana.
 It is a partnership of the National Oceanic and Atmospheric Association's National Marine Fisheries Services and the U.S. Food and Drug Administration.